 When you declared as a history major you were assigned a member of the history department faculty as your major advisor.
 The name of your advisor is listed in the Advisor section of your Student Center page.

 Getting the most out of advising:

 Your history major advisor can assist you in planning your coursework, choosing courses for registration each semester, and in succeeding in coursework in your history major courses.
 You advisor can also advise you on general education requirements, but be sure that you understand what these requirements are and how to meet them.
-Information on the AIR Center’s Advising Center can be found here.
+Information on advising can be found here.
 The HSU Course Catalog can be found here.
 For information on general education (GE) requirements go here.